gcyuan/SCUBA/README.md

 MassCytometry_preprocess.m — for MassCytometry data.
 Data are in the binary .fcs format for flow cytometry experiments.
 This preprocessing step contains a pseudotime estimation algorithm.
 Example: bendall2014Data.fcs.
 Note that processing this dataset requires a machine with at least 40 Gb of memory.

-Each script takes 'dataset' as input, where 'dataset' is the name of the dataset, e.g. 'guo2010'.
+Each script takes two inputs: 'dataset' and 'pseudotime_mode':

+'dataset' is the name of the dataset, e.g. 'guo2010'.
 The preprocessed data are saved as a mat file in the intermediate directory.

+'pseudotime_mode' is set to be 0 (default), if the temporal information is provided (i.e., the second row contains 'Stage' information'), or 1 if the temporal information needs to be inferred computationally.
+SCUBA uses the principal curve analysis to infer temporal information, but the results should be used with caution.

 **Run SCUBA**